onedata/onedata-documentation/docs/user-guide/oneclient.md

 ## Running Oneclient as systemd service

-In some scenarios it may be convenient to run Oneclient as a service which is mounted before certain other services (e.g. user jobs) are executed on the machine.
-For this purpose a simple systemd service script can be created, with accompanying environment file with proper definitions.
+In some scenarios, it may be convenient to run Oneclient as a service that is mounted before certain other services (e.g. user jobs) are executed on the machine.
+For this purpose, a simple `systemd` service script can be created, with an accompanying environment file with proper definitions.

 The environment file should be created at: `/etc/oneclient.env`